 The tests conducted yearly by Connect Magazine, illustrate that Deutsche Telekom still offers the best mobile internet reception; however, Telefónica and Vodafone are catching up.
 At the end of the day, the best SIM card for unlimited internet in Germany varies on where you live and spend the most time.

-While Telekom still offers the best internet reception by far in small towns in Germany, Telefónica has caught up big time in large cities in Germany and within the Deutsche Bahn trains.
+While Telekom still offers the best internet reception by far outside of big cities in Germany, Vodafone and Telefónica have caught up big time in large cities in Germany and Vodafone in all other areas as well.

 To be sure which 4G or even 5G connection is the best where you live, you should check the availability per provider beforehand by entering your address: